friveraortiz/PhD_Thesis/README.md

 2.- Software: Contains the files with the source code used in the two computational studies
               in the HRM and OH software systems.

-It includes three folders:
+It includes four folders:
 ```
 2.1 Databases: Contains the files to create the databases for the HRM and the FRL software systems.

 2.2 Systems:   Contains the files with the JAVA source code for the HRM, the FRL and
                the ObtainRandomActivities software systems.

-2.2 Manuals:   Contains the documents with the instructions to install on your computer the HRM,
+2.3 Manuals:   Contains the documents with the instructions to install on your computer the HRM,
                FRL and the ObtainRandomActivities software systems.

-2.3 Libraries: Contains the Java libraries that the FRL software system calls internally.
+2.4 Libraries: Contains the Java libraries that the FRL software system calls internally.
 ```